GSA/digitalgov.gov/content/posts/2015-11-20-roadmap-for-creating-a-writing-style-guide-one-step-at-a-time.md

 ---
+url: /2015/11/20/roadmap-for-creating-a-writing-style-guide-one-step-at-a-time/
 date: 2015-11-20 10:00:37 -0400
-title: 'Roadmap for Creating a Writing Style Guide\: One Step at a Time'
+title: 'Roadmap for Creating a Writing Style Guide: One Step at a Time'
-summary: 'So, you&rsquo;re tired of seeing little (or big!) errors on your agency’s website, and you flinch at the random writing styles.
-You feel like your agency’s content is good, but there are still too many inconsistencies.
+summary: 'So, you&rsquo;re tired of seeing little (or big!) errors on your agency&rsquo;s website, and you flinch at the random writing styles.
+You feel like your agency&rsquo;s content is good, but there are still too many inconsistencies.
 What you need is an agency Writing Style Guide.
 A good guide can set styles that improve your agency&rsquo;s'
-authors: [colleen-blessing]
+authors:
+  - colleen-blessing
 categories:
   - Writing
 tag: